-Counseling Internship is outcome-based.
+Counselling Theory Practicum is outcome-based.
 Students are required to meet the criteria for the critical outcomes desired, demonstrating an adequate capability at an acceptable standard of competence.

-Capabilities: Demonstration of underlying abilities, applied to achieve a desired purpose, as they relate to content, context, and value frameworks, where the focus is more on the performer than on the task

-- Standards: Description of the capabilities required within identified roles, functions or learning activities at specified levels of competence.
-Standards are desired education and training outcomes and their associated assessment criteria - Competence: The capacity for continuous performance resulting from the integration of capabilities within the specified context.
+Capabilities: Demonstration of underlying abilities, applied to achieve a desired purpose, as they relate to content, context, and value frameworks, where the focus is more on the performer than on the task levels of competence.
+Standards are desired education and training outcomes and their associated assessment criteria context.
 Foundational competence demonstrates understanding of what the learner is doing and why, practical competence demonstrates the ability to perform a set of tasks in authentic context, and reflective competence demonstrates the ability to integrate performance with understanding so as to show that the learner is able to adapt to changed circumstances appropriately and responsibly